 Veteran Collection Drive (Vets Returning Home, Inc.)

 Walsh respects those that have provided service and sacrifice for our country.
-The Roseville based organization provides homeless Vets a place to live and resources to get back on their feet.
+The Roseville based organization provides homeless Veterans a place to live and resources to get back on their feet.
 The drive collects a variety of items for the non-profit.

 Questions?
 E-mail firstname.lastname@example.org